DAT151 (Chalmers) / DIT231 (GU)

 We will use version 21 of Java.

 You might chose to solve the labs in Java.
-In this case you need:

 Student representatives for DAT151 Programming language technology.